Pacific Wrecks

 "This Zero was battered in appearance but largely complete in the 1970s.
 No unit identifications on the plane."

-During December 2005, this Zero was moved from the island to the beach area by locals acting under the direction of Craig Turner / Solomon National Museum Project.
-It was abandoned near the beach due to a dispute with locals.
+During December 2005, this Zero was moved by locals acting under the direction of Craig Turner / Solomon National Museum Project that made a wooden frame to lift the plane and move it the boneyard area to the beach.
+After a dispute with locals, this plane and others moved were abandoned.

 References